xinjli/notes/docs/0x3-Computer-Science/0x34-Language/0x344-JavaScript.md

 ### 2.2.
 Primitive Types
 JavaScript types can be divided into two categories: primitive types and object types.
-The difference between them are

-- primitive types are immutable, they are compared by value
+Primitive types are immutable, they are compared by value
-- object types are mutable, they are compared by reference

 #### 2.2.1.
 Number